-In terms of sustainability, no company/issuer in this universe may violate the negative criteria established by the management company in order to avoid investments in controversial sectors and practices.
+In terms of sustainability, no company/issuer in this universe may violate the negative criteria established by the management company.
+This prevents investments from being made in controversial sectors and practices.
 The negative criteria are subject to constant monitoring and may be amended or adjusted on the basis of new information and developments on the market.
 Negative criteria may have various backgrounds.
-Specifically, the management company differentiates between negative criteria that are related to the environment, social or socially motivated, connected with corporate governance, or linked to the theme "addiction", and negative criteria that are related to the preservation of a dignified natural life (simply referred to as the theme "natural life").
+Specifically, the management company differentiates between negative criteria that are related to the environment, social or societally motivated, connected with corporate governance, or linked to the theme "addiction", and negative criteria that are related to the preservation of a dignified natural life (simply referred to as the theme "natural life").
 Criteriology also serves to avoid scandals and the related, potentially negative adverse effects on prices.